Pietro Nenni: Postwar politics

 The close ties between the PSI and the PCI caused the Giuseppe Saragat-led anti-communist wing of the PSI to leave and form the Italian Socialist Workers' Party in 1947 (later merged into the Italian Democratic Socialist Party, PSDI).
 During the early stage of the cold war he opposed Italy's entry into NATO fearing that it could drag the country into a war between the two Superpowers and reignite the Italian civil war and instead favoured a policy of Neutrality.
 In 1951 he was awarded the Stalin peace prize.

 In 1956, Nenni broke with the PCI after Soviet Union's invasion of Hungary.
 He returned the award and donated the Prize money ($25,000) to the International red Cross.
 Subsequently, he slowly led his party into supporting membership of the North Atlantic Treaty Organization (NATO) and he sought co-operation with the leading party, the Christian Democrats.

-Opening to centre-left
+Opening to the centre-left

-In the early 1960s he facilitated an "opening to the center-left" enabling coalition governments between the PSI and the Christian Democrats and leading the socialists back into office for the first time since 1947.
+In the early 1960s, Nenni facilitated an "opening to the centre-left" enabling coalition governments between the PSI and the Christian Democrats and leading the socialists back into office for the first time since 1947.
 He formed a centre-left coalition with Saragat, Aldo Moro and Ugo La Malfa, and favored a reunion with the PSDI.
 From 1963 to 1968 he was Deputy Prime Minister in the three successive governments led by Moro and in December 1968 he became Minister for Foreign Affairs in the first government of Mariano Rumor, but resigned in July 1969, when the center-left alliance collapsed.